ekaterina-shevchenko/spark-failures/README.md

 ## Notes

 1. We should make sure that swarm load balancing will not impact distribution of events' records among Spark workers.
 It can be ensured via two ways:
    * Create swarm workers as different resources (on contrary to one replicated resource).
 Then traffic will not be load-balanced.
    * Make events' traffic going not through ingress network (load balancing is conducted by IPVS in a container created by docker swarm by default), which most probably will be the case since kafka and Spark workers will be deployed in the same overlay network.

+2. For Generator to provide required for tests throughput, the following Kafka Producer tuning was required:
+   * Disabling DEBUG logging (it produced too much IO traffic upon sending records to Kafka) via changing log level in logback.xml
+   * Producer.flush() is a blocking operation that parks threads for a while (up to ~2 seconds per one flush), thus it was moved to a separate thread.
+   * Producer's `buffer.memory` default value is 32 MB, which is not enough for such workload.
+Threads started to spend up to 65% of time waiting for memory allocation.
+Changing the setting to ~100 MB increased throughput drastically.
+(When thread filled a batch, it asks the buffer to allocate a new batch.
+If buffer is full, thread is parked until buffer gets enough free space).
+   * `buffer.memory` should be chosen as a multiple of `batch.size`, because otherwise some residual memory would have never been allocated, since the buffer allocates memory in batches.
+   * Increasing `batch.size` also increases throughput, since more data is sent "at one time".
+   * By default, `max.request.size` is 1 MB, which slows down sending data to Kafka.
+Setting it 5 MB has increased throughput.
+   * Another important component of performance tuning is compression via `compression.type` property.
+   * Tuning parameter `linger.ms` hasn't shown any noticeable difference.
+This parameter by default is set to 0 and specifies how many `ms` data is additionally "parked" for new data to come so that they can sent together in one request (to get more data is sent per request).

+3. The used Kafka docker image creates a volume at `/kafka`.
+If data is not deleted via Producer API call, it can lead to device-out-of-memory.
+If it happened, clean up the volume manually in docker's `/var/lib/docker/volumes` (follow instructions here: https://stackoverflow.com/questions/38532483/where-is-var-lib-docker-on-mac-os-x) and better mount a host's folder to `/kafka` to be able to delete it easily manually (via docker-compose `volumes`).

+## TODOs:

+1. Generator in container generates a way less records per second than while running on a host machine.
+It might be due to too little resources allocated to the container / JVM.
+Needs tuning in docker-compose / system parameters.